-The goal of this project is to protect and maintain 14.22 acres of largely riparian habitat including 1,950 linear feet of stream bank.
-Permanent protection will preventing degradation of spring Chinook and steelhead spawning and rearing area by eliminating threats of subdivision development and associated habitat degradation, including erosion and sedimentation from construction, water withdrawal from domestic wells, pollution, bank hardening, removal of LWD, loss of riparian vegetation and pollution from septic systems and household chemicals.
+The goal of this project is to protect and maintain 12.29 acres of largely riparian habitat with mature stands of deciduous and evergreen trees along 1,950 linear feet of stream bank.
+Permanent protection will prevent degradation of spring Chinook and steelhead spawning and rearing area by eliminating threats of subdivision development and associated habitat degradation, including erosion and sedimentation from construction, water withdrawal from domestic wells, pollution, bank hardening, removal of LWD, loss of riparian vegetation and pollution from septic systems and household chemicals.
+Landowner willingness at this time enables reassembly of these parcels for protection prevents further subdivison and increase in the number of owners that would make acquisition and restoration activities even more difficult.